-Cory Watson, P.C. attorneys F. Jerome Tapley, Brett Turnbull, Ryan Lutz, Adam Pittman, and Ryan Myers represented plaintiffs in the case alongside Paul Kiesel, Steven Archer and Bryan Garcia of Kiesel Law LLP, Kirk Wolden of Carter Wolden, as well as attorneys Claudia C. Bohorquez and Vicki I. Sarmiento.
+Cory Watson attorneys F. Jerome Tapley, Ryan Lutz, Adam W. Pittman, and Brett Turnbull represented plaintiffs in the case alongside Paul Kiesel, Steven Archer and Bryan Garcia of Kiesel Law LLP, Kirk Wolden of Carter Wolden, as well as attorneys Claudia C. Bohorquez and Vicki I. Sarmiento.

 “We applaud the jury for their diligence and hard work reviewing the evidence in this case.
 Our thoughts and prayers are with the families who lost their loved ones in this tragic accident that could have been avoided.
 We hope this verdict will inspire Nissan to step up and take responsibility for the safety of their vehicles so that no one else is killed or injured because of a product defect Nissan failed to reveal and recall,” said Cory Watson attorney F. Jerome Tapley.

 The lawsuit charged that Nissan knew about a software problem affecting the brake operation, but failed to disclose it and recall the vehicles.
-The complaint charged that, “Rather than disclose this critical safety defect and recall the defective vehicles as it should have done, Nissan made a conscious decision to ignore the problem at the expense of the safety of its customers, those operating the defective vehicles, and the public at large.”
+The complaint charged that “Rather than disclose this critical safety defect and recall the defective vehicles as it should have done, Nissan made a conscious decision to ignore the problem at the expense of the safety of its customers, those operating the defective vehicles, and the public at large.”